hcote/TCP-UDP-network-connections/README.md

 $ python3 tcpServer.py
 2. In another temrinal tab, run
 $ python3 tcpClient.py
-3. In the client terminal, type some code and hit enter
+3. In the client terminal, type some code and hit return
 4. In the server terminal, you'll see the message echo'd